terrillmoore/conduit-mfg/INITIAL-SETUP.md

 admin@mtcdt:~$
 ```

 You'll see lights flashing, then three lights solid, then two lights solid.
 At the two-light-solid point, the Conduit should be waiting for DHCP; connect it to the provisioning network and find it's IP address.
+Use a Linux system for the following.

 ```console
 $ for i in $(seq 1 255); do   { ( ping -c2 -W1 192.168.1.$i |& grep -q '0 received' || echo 192.168.1.$i > /dev/tty ; ) & disown; }; done >& /dev/null